evolvingstuff/vdw2/content/posts/many-mental-illness-are-associated-in-the-same-person-genes-environment.md

 │   ├── TextNode
 │   │   full_match: `VitaminDWiki - `
 │   │   inner_content: `VitaminDWiki - `
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
-│   │   full_match: `((Bipolar Disorder may be related to cellular, not blood Vitamin D|Bipolar))` │   │   inner_content: `Bipolar Disorder may be related to cellular, not blood Vitamin D|Bipolar` │   │   page: `Bipolar Disorder may be related to cellular, not blood Vitamin D|Bipolar` │   │   children:
+│   │   full_match: `((Bipolar Disorder may be related to cellular, not blood Vitamin D|Bipolar))` │   │   inner_content: `Bipolar Disorder may be related to cellular, not blood Vitamin D|Bipolar` │   │   page: `Bipolar Disorder may be related to cellular, not blood Vitamin D` │   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `Bipolar Disorder may be related to cellular, not blood Vitamin D|Bipolar`